 There are five major airlines that fly regularly from mainland U.S.A. to Lihue Airport on Kauai.
-United Airlines, American Airlines, Delta Airlines and Alaska Airlines fly from west coast cities including Los Angeles and Seattle.
-US Airways flies from Phoenix.
-All flights from the west coast to Kauai and Honolulu take about five hours.
+Alaska Airlines, American Airlines, Delta Airlines, Hawaiian Airlines and United Airlines fly from west coast cities including Los Angeles and Seattle.
+American Airlines also flies from Phoenix.
+All flights from the west coast to Kauai and Honolulu take about six hours.
 From Tokyo, it’s a seven to eight hour flight to Honolulu depending on the season.
-From Honolulu, it’s a short 20 minute flight on one of three interisland airlines.
+From Honolulu, it’s a short 20 minute flight on one of two interisland airlines.

 On Kauai, there are several helicopter companies and fixed wing tour companies with numerous skilled pilots experienced in both filming and ferrying film crews to remote locations.

 One major road extends around most of Kauai.
-Branching off from the main highway is a network of roads that meander through small towns and seaside resort areas.
+Branching off from the main highway is a network of roads that pass through small towns and seaside resort areas.
 Literally hundreds of miles of private dirt roads web the agricultural lands and back country.
-But keep in mind you can’t drive entirely around the island.
-The farthest north you can drive is Ke’e Beach in Haena, and farthest west you can go via a vehicle is Polihale State Park in Mana near Kekaha.
+And, keep in mind, you can’t drive entirely around the island.
+The farthest north you can drive to is Ke’e Beach in Haena, and farthest west you can go via a vehicle is Polihale State Park in Mana near Kekaha.

 Seasonal temperature variations are slight.
-Highs rarely reach 90 degrees F. on summer afternoons, while winter nights occasionally drop to 60 degrees F. Average daily maximum temperature is 81 degrees F and daily minimum temperature is 69 degrees F. Tide charts and sunrise/sunset charts are available upon request.
+Highs rarely reach 90°F. on summer afternoons, while winter nights occasionally drop to 60°F. Average daily maximum temperature is 81°F and daily minimum temperature is 69°F.

 Ground transportation of all sorts is available, from vintage vehicles to luxury limousines, from four-wheel drive rentals to container freight delivery trucks.